 Asian University for Women

 Dr Tiffany Cone is an Assistant Professor of Cultural Anthropology based at the Asian University for Women in Chittagong, Bangladesh.
 She is working on a long-term project with Dr Vivienne Anderson titled 'Rethinking the internationalisation of higher education through attention to women's study narratives in Bangladesh and New Zealand'.

 Ann Beaglehole came to New Zealand as a refugee in 1956 after the Hungarian revolution against the former Soviet Union.
 She has written widely on refugee migration to New Zealand including Refuge New Zealand: A Nation's Response to Refugees and Asylum Seekers (2013).
-Ann teaches on Dr Jonathan Kennedy's Refugee and Migrant health post-graduate paper and will be assisting the Centre for Global Migrations with advice on activities relating to refugee migration.
+Ann teaches on Dr Jonathan Kennedy's Refugee and Migrant health postgraduate paper.

 Research Associate, Media Associates